n00bmind/robotrider/README.md

  · C++ is just evil<br/>
  · When tempted to abstract away, think twice<br/>
  · When tempted to design for the future, don't<br/>
- · Code will reveal its own design to those who listen<br/>
- · When in doubt, make it an explicit parameter<br/>
+ · When in doubt, make it explicit<br/>
- · Implicit-ness is like karma.
-It will come back and bite you<br/>
  · Don't be afraid of long functions<br/>
  · Focus.
 Pay attention.
 The devil is in the details<br/>